JaidenAGrimminck/plugin/readme.md

 Finally, start your server and connect to it with the robot.

+# Robot Code

+The corresponding robot code can be found on the "main" branch of https://github.com/JaidenAGrimminck/plugin.

 # Usage

 To use this plugin, chat "`connect`" to connect to the robot.